irfanwahyr/image_classification/README.md

 # image_classification
-this is a image classfication with public dataset  (image shoe, sandal, and shoes
+this is a image classfication with public dataset  (image shoe, sandal, and shoes) from kaggle